perrit/rancher-cli/README.md

-# Container for the Ansible Tower CLI
+# Container for the Rancher CLI

 ## Description